mducle/mcphase/README.md

 # McPhase

+> [!NOTE]
+> This repository has been superceded by the official McPhase source repository: [https://github.com/mcphase/source](https://github.com/mcphase/source)
+> and will no longer be updated.

 McPhase is a Mean-field monte-Carlo simulation program for magnetic PHASE diagrams and excitations, originally developed by Martin Rotter.
 For the [online documentation](http://www.mcphase.de/manual/index.html),